Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 [Tiramisu: A Code Optimization Framework for High Performance Systems](https://arxiv.org/abs/1804.10694).<br/>
 Riyadh Baghdadi, Jessica Ray, Malek Ben Romdhane, Emanuele Del Sozzo, Patricia Suriana, Shoaib Kamil, Saman Amarasinghe.
 ArXiv e-prints.
 February, 2018.

-### How Does Tiramisu Work ?

-The library calls create an object (Abstract Syntax Tree) representing the program and that is passed to the compiler which will lower it, generate code and call the generated code.
-A CoLib can be used for just-in-time compilation or for ahead-of-time compilation.